-- .br input shape matrix for reduced model

-- .cr input shape matrix for reduced model

-- .kd optional static preconditioner (nominally equal to ofact(k0)) use to compute static response based on a known residue.
-Obsolete and replaced by fe2xf Build calls.
+.kd optional static preconditioner (nominally equal to ofact(k0)) use to compute static response based on a known residue.
+Deprecated and replaced by fe2xf Build calls.

-3.4.6 Response post-processing options
+4.4.6 Response post-processing options

 For a given reduced (or full) model you may want to post-process the computed frequency responses before saving them.
 This is in particular important to analyze responses on large sensor sets (panel velocities, stresses, ...) which would require a lot of storage space if saved at all frequencies.